DivyaKumarBaid/Learning_React/Readme.md

 the above example has countingRenders as a useRef const and it has a .current value that stores the value in useRef inside brackets (0) zero in this case.
 In this case useRef doesnt re-render the components and avoids infinite loops

-Another usecase of useRef is to reference a DOM element such as
+Another use-case of useRef is to reference a DOM element such as

 ```JSX
 const inputref = useRef()